News From Norfolk Island

 Kit turned to Father Dixon.
 “I feel so foolish, Father.”

 “The Lord has intervened before a dreadful mistake could be made.
 You and Clara have been truly blessed.
 May He continue to watch over you all.
 Now, if you’ll excuse me, I must return to my

 “Of course, Father.
 Thank you for coming today.”

 “Let’s return to our tents.”
 Ginny handed Kit her walking stick.
 “I’ll help you out of that dress and get you a nice cup of tea.
 Then I’ll take Clara and Lizzy for a dip at the beach.”

-Three days passed as the new immigrants had their final medical examination in preparation for discharge from the quarantine station.
+Three days passed as the new immigrants had their final medical examination in preparation for being discharged from the quarantine station.
 After the last clean bills of health had been issued,

 Kit worked with Tom in the cottage as the number of patients dwindled to only three.

-Finley avoided her whenever possible, and when he couldn’t, he spoke about nothing except the weather.
+Finley avoided her whenever possible, and when he couldn’t, he spoke about nothing else except the weather.